Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Discussion

 This work demonstrates the need for improving the precision of GWB data and for increasing the available EM data.
 Analyses of the GWB can eventually be used to differentiate between different SMBH population models, but are currently limited by the number of reliable frequency bins.
 Future gravitational wave data releases with well-constrained high-frequency data will greatly improve our ability to distinguish between the effects of \mmb\ scatter and normalization.
 Furthermore, it is important to perform dedicated statistical analyses of the available EM data to evaluate the effects of observational bias as well as the impact of assumptions made between papers \citep{Silverman_2025, Ziparo_2026}.

-The models we present here indicate that an \mmb\ relation which both in scatter and normalization provides better fits than either type of individual evolution.
+The models we present here indicate that an \mmb\ relation which evolves both in scatter and normalization provides better fits than either type of individual evolution.
 A relation which is large in scatter and minimally offset in normalization would be difficult to confirm observationally.
-Some studies have made great efforts to remove any possible observational bias from their data to measure an ``intrinsic offset'' \citep[e.g.][]{Zhang_2023} though this becomes increasingly difficult towards higher redshifts.
+Some studies have made great efforts to remove any possible observational bias from their data to measure an intrinsic \mmb\ normalization offset though the results of these analyses can yield conflicting results.
+For example, \citet{Zhang_2023} find a $\sim 0.52$ dex increased $M_\mathrm{BH}/M_\star$ ratio at $z \sim 2$ whereas \citet{Sun_2025_corrected} find their $M_\mathrm{BH}/M_\star$ ratio to be consistent with the local value.

 If the \mmb\ relation is changing with time, in any way, it is imperative that we constrain its functional form.
 The consequences of misestimating the SMBH population at high redshift extend beyond gravitational wave studies.
-Other relations, such as the \msigma\ relation, predict different SMBH masses at high-$z$ and may be relatively unchanging with time \citep[e.g.,][]{Matt_2023, Simon_2023, Cohn_2025}.
+Other relations, such as the \msigma\ relation, predict different SMBH masses at high-$z$ and may be relatively unchanging with time \citep[e.g.,][]{Matt_2023, Simon_2023, Huber_2025, Cohn_2025}.
 Eventually, the GWB can and should be used to test alternative relationships against each other.